-Israel profile - Timeline - BBC News
+Israel profile

 2017 February - Parliament passes a law which retroactively legalises dozens of Jewish settlements built on private Palestinian land in the West Bank.

-2017 June - Work begins on the first new Jewish settlement in the occupied West Bank in 25 years.
+2017 June - Work begins on the first new Jewish settlement in the West Bank for 25 years.

-UNESCO votes to declare the Old City of Hebron a Palestinian World Heritage site, a move opposed by Israel.
+UNESCO votes to declare the Old City of Hebron a Palestinian World Heritage site, a move that Israel complains ignores the city's Jewish heritage.

+2017 December - US President Donald Trump recognizes Jerusalem as the capital of Israel, upsetting the Arab world and some Western allies.

+2018 February - Prosecutors investigate allegations that Prime Minister Benjamin Netanyahu pressed regulators to help the Bezeq telecoms company in return for favourable news coverage from one of its websites.
+Mr Netanyahu denies all the allegations.